| |

 Vestax guitars I have owned.
 The quality

+is exceptional and, of course, it has THAT neck!
 Since the outset, Vestax guitars have been made by Terada.

 Every time I play this